Project Team

 simon fraser university

 Unxiimtunaat Emily Salmon is a Cowichan Tribes citizen and an assistant professor at the Beedie School of Business.
-Her research explores how stakeholders enhance their well-through relationships with external firms, particularly within the context of Indigenous communities and extractive projects in Canada.
+Her research explores how stakeholders enhance their well-being through relationships with external firms, particularly within the context of Indigenous communities and extractive projects in Canada.
 In addition, she investigates efforts to Indigenize business education, aiming to better incorporate Indigenous voices and practices in business classrooms and research.
 Beyond academia, her professional experience has encompassed various roles supporting Indigenous communities in their self-determination journeys, focusing on economic development, community governance, and human resources management.

 Kēpa Morgan (he/him)